Colored vertex models and $k$-tilings of the Aztec diamond: The case

 The remaining two portions of the arctic curve can be worked out similarly. \end{proof}

 It is straightforward to generalize our discussion for 2-tilings to $k$-tilings.

-\nullify{ \begin{lem} For $1\le i\le m$ and $1\le j\le k$, the $i$-th path of the color $a$ must start with $\min\{(k-1)i+1-a,(m-i+1)\}$ horizontal steps. \end{lem} \begin{proof} The result follows from: \begin{itemize} \item Let $1\le j< k$.
-If the $i$-th path of the color $j$ starts with $h$ horizontal steps then the $i$-th path of the color ${j+1}$ starts with at least $h-1$ horizontal steps. \item Let $1\le j<k $.
-If the $i$-th path of the color $j$ starts with $h$ horizontal steps then the $(i+1)$-th path of the color ${j+1}$ start with at least $h$ horizontal steps. \end{itemize} \end{proof}

-A consequence of the previous lemma is: \begin{cor} If $i>(m-j)/k$ then the $i$-th path of the color $j$ is completely "frozen" (i.e. has only horizontal steps). \end{cor}

-\begin{lem} Let $1\le j< k$.
-The $i$-th path of the color $c_j$ stays weakly below the $i$-th path of the color $c_{j+1}$.
-If they share a step, this step can not be an up step.
-The $i$-th path of the color $c_1$ stays strictly below the $(i+1)$-th path of the color $c_{k}$. \end{lem} }
+We start with the generalization of Proposition \ref{prop:2-color-t-0-frozen}.

+\begin{prop} Let $a\in\{1,\ldots,k\}$.
+When $t=0$, for any $k$-tiling of the rank-m Aztec diamond with non-zero weight, we have that the $i$-th path of color $a$ is forced to have its first $i(k-1)+a-1$ steps be horizontal.
+If the total number of steps is less than that amount, then all its steps are horizontal. \end{prop} \begin{proof} This follows from the exact same reasoning as in Prop. \ref{prop:2-color-t-0-frozen}.
+We will induct on $i$, and for each $i$ we will induct downward on $a$,

+As in Prop. \ref{prop:2-color-t-0-frozen} (replacing 2 with $k$ and 1 with $k-1$) the first paths of color $k$ and $k-1$ start an end at the same location, the path of color $k-1$ must go horizontal on its first step.

+Let $a\ne k$ and consider the $i$-th path of color $a$.
+Suppose the result is true for $i$-th path of color $a+1$.
+Since the paths start and end at the same location, the path of color $a$ cannot go above the path of color $a+1$ without introducing an interaction when they eventually must return to the same height.
+Thus the path of color $a$ must have at least the same number of forced horizontal steps as the path of color $a+1$.
+But now the paths are at the same location and the same reasoning from Prop. \ref{prop:2-color-t-0-frozen} shows that the smaller color must have an additional forced horizontal step.

+Now let $a=k$, consider it's $i$-th path, and suppose the result is true for the $(i-1)$-th path of color $1$.
+If the path of color $k$ hits the path of color $1$ from below, it would introduce an interaction.
+Since the path of color $k$ starts one row below the path of color $1$, it cannot go up while the path of color $1$ is horizontal.
+Thus the path of color $k$ must have the same number of forced horizontal steps, as desired. \end{proof}